88-degrees/Book-of-Changes/appendix03s1.md

 For my 'characteristics of the anima and animus,' Dr. Medhurst rendered 'the circumstances and conditions of the Kwei Shăns' (Theology of the Chinese, pp. 10-12); but he observes that 'the Kwei Shăns in the passage are evidently the expanding and contracting principles of human life.'
 The kwei shăns are brought about by the dissolution of the human frame, and consist of the expanding and ascending shăn, which rambles about in space, and of the contracted and shrivelled kwei, which reverts to earth and nonentity.
 It is difficult to express one's self clearly on a subject treated so briefly and enigmatically in the text.

-We must understand that the subject of the predicates in this and the next two paragraphs is 'the sage,' who has endeavoured to give a transcript of his views and doings in the Yî.
+We must understand that the subject of the predicates in this and the next two paragraphs is 'the sage,' who has endeavoured to give a transcript of his views and doings in the [**Yì**](https://en.wikipedia.org/wiki/I_Ching).
 The character, p.
 356 which I have translated by 'spirit-like' in paragraph 23, is different from khî in paragraph 21.
 It is shăn, a character of the phonetic class, while its primary material signification has not been satisfactorily ascertained.
 'The Chinese,' says P'.
 Regis (vol. ii. p.
 445), 'use it in naming the soul, true angels, and the genii of idolaters; and the Christian Chinese use it when they speak of God, of the Holy Spirit, of angels, and of the soul of man.
 For what else could they do?'

-<a name="fn_258"></a>[357:V](#fr_258) Chapter V, paragraphs 24-32, Still shows us the Yî fashioned so as to give a picture of the phenomena of the external universe; but the writer dwells more on the latter, and the different paragraphs give an interesting view of his ideas on the subject.
+<a name="fn_258"></a>[357:V](#fr_258) Chapter V, paragraphs 24-32, Still shows us the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) fashioned so as to give a picture of the phenomena of the external universe; but the writer dwells more on the latter, and the different paragraphs give an interesting view of his ideas on the subject.
 He supposes a constant change from rest to movement and from movement to rest, through which all things are formed, now still, now in motion, now expanding, now contracting.
 It is customary to speak of two forms of an original ether as the two elementary principles, but they are really one and the same ether, in a twofold condition, with a twofold action.
 By their successive movement the phenomena of existence are produced,--what I have called 'the course (of things)' in paragraph 24.
 It is attempted, however, by many native scholars and by some sinologists, to give to tâo, the last character in that paragraph, the meaning of 'reason,' that which intelligently guides and directs the movements of the two elements.
 But this view is not in harmony with the scope of the chapter, nor can the characters be fairly construed so as to justify such an interpretation.

 The imperial editors say that the germ of the Mencian doctrine about the goodness of human nature is in paragraph 25; but it says more widely, that 'every creature is good,' according to its ideal as from the plastic yin and yang.
 But few, the next paragraph tells us, can understand the measure of this goodness.

 'The benevolent operations' in the course of things in paragraph 27 are illustrated from the phenomena of growth and beauty in spring and summer; and the cessation of these in autumn and winter may be called 'a concealing and storing them up.'

-Paragraph 29 seems to state the origin of the name Yî as applied to the book, the Yî King.
+Paragraph 29 seems to state the origin of the name [**Yì**](https://en.wikipedia.org/wiki/I_Ching) as applied to the book, the [**Yì Jīng**](https://en.wikipedia.org/wiki/I_Ching).

 In paragraph 30 the names [Qián(䷀)](e4b9beqian.md) and [Kūn(䷁)](e59da4kun.md) take the place of yin and yang, as used in paragraphs 24 and 32, In [Qián(䷀)](e4b9beqian.md), p.
 358 the symbol of heaven, every one of its three lines is undivided; it is the concentration of the yang faculty; so [Kūn(䷁)](e59da4kun.md), the symbol of the earth, is the concentration of the yin.
 The critics themselves call attention to the equivalence of the symbolic names here given to yin and yang.
 The connexion of the two is necessary to the production of any one substantial thing.
 The yang originates a shadowy outline which the yin fills up with a definite substance.
 So actually in nature Heaven ([Qián(䷀)](e4b9beqian.md)) and Earth ([Kūn(䷁)](e59da4kun.md)) operate together in the production of all material things and beings.